Zewo/Venice/README.md

 - [x] Timer
 - [x] Ticker

-**SwiftGo** wraps a modified version of the C library [libmill](https://github.com/sustrik/libmill).
+**Venice** wraps a modified version of the C library [libmill](https://github.com/sustrik/libmill).

 ##Performance

-**SwiftGo** is fast because the goroutines are light coroutines managed by *libmill* instead of threads managed by the OS.
-The **Chinese Whispers** example in the command line application shows how you can create up to 100.000 concurrent goroutines (tested in a 8 GB MacBook Pro early 2015).
+**Venice** is fast because the coroutines are light coroutines managed by *libmill* instead of threads managed by the OS.
+The **Chinese Whispers** example in the command line application shows how you can create up to 100.000 concurrent coroutines (tested in a 8 GB MacBook Pro early 2015).

 You can run the performance tests in your machine and see for yourself.
 Just run the tests in `PerformanceTests.swift`.

 ##Usage

-`go`
+`co`
 ----

 ```swift